 Letter grades will be assigned on a 90, 80, 70, 60 breakpoint, with class-wide upward adjustment possible according to the instructor's judgement.
 Appeals of test and homework grades will be considered up to a week after return of work.
 Later changes in grades are entirely at the instructor's discretion.

 All work turned in for a grade must be your own.
 Collaboration is allowed only up to the point at which you determine the approach to solving a problem.
-When it comes time to actually solve a given problem and recordthe answer for grading, each student must work independently.
+When it comes time to actually solve a given problem and record the answer for grading, each student must work independently.
 No credit will be given for work that is not demonstrably your own.
-When solutions which are too similar are submitted for grading, a grade of zero will result for all parties involved.
+When solutions which are too similar are submitted for grading, all parties involved will receive a grade of zero and be reported to the WKU Office of Student Conduct.
 With the above restrictions in mind, studying and working in groups is strongly encouraged.

 You are responsible for reading the textbook before the material is introduced in lecture.
 Only by staying ahead of deadlines with thorough reading of the assigned chapters in the textbook and diligent practice with example problems will you be able to start your homework early and master the material.
 I suggest that you initially preview the readings by slowly flipping through the assigned sections and paying attention to the headings, pictures/figures and their captions, and the boxed or emphasized text.
 When you sit down to thoroughly read the sections, make sure you give the task your full concentration.
 Don't let your mind wander, read only as fast as you can thoroughly understand the material, and reread the sections until everything is completely clear to you.
 DO make notes in the margins.
 DO NOT waste your time using a highlighter.

+The calendar and schedule of assignments is only available via ExpertTA.
+Each assignment will be viewable at least one week before the due date, to allow students to work ahead.
 Homework problems may be assigned on material which has not been covered in lecture.
-No homework will be accepted after the MasteringPhysics homework solutions are posted, with the remote possibility of exceptions for truly extraordinary circumstances.
+No homework will be accepted after the due date, unless an exception has been requested before the due date.
 Appeals of homework grades will be considered up to one week after the scores are returned.
 Later changes in grades are entirely at the instructor's discretion.